likedadah/Shenanibot-public/README.md

 **Viewer Commands**
 `!check [level code]` : Checks if the streamer has played a level; note that very recent plays may not be reported
-`!add [level code]` : Adds a level to the level queue
+`!add [level code | creator code]` : Adds a level (or creator profile if support is enabled) to the level queue
+`!chadd [level code]` : Checks if the streamer has played a level and, if not, tries to add it to the level queue
-`!remove [level code]` : Removes a level from the queue, you can only remove your own levels
+`!remove [level code | creator code]` : Removes a level from the queue, you can only remove your own levels
-`!boost [level code]` : Marks a level as "high priority" and moves it to the front of the qeuue, as though the `urgent` channel point reward had been applied.
+`!boost [level code | creator code]` : Marks a level as "high priority" and moves it to the front of the qeuue, as though the `urgent` channel point reward had been applied.
 This command can be used by the streamer, or with permission from the streamer (see the `giveboost` command)
 `!queue` : Shows up to 10 of the next levels in the queue
 `!commands` or `!help` : Shows some quick commands for viewers
 `!bot` : Shows bot description